Sickology101/Corewar/README.md

 The project consists of three parts:
 - [Virtual Machine](#Virtual-Machine)
   * The Game itself, a platform for the champions to battle.
 - [Assembler](#Assembler)
-  * Takes the champion's raw information and commands,
+  * Takes the champion .s file written (mostly) in assembler language
-  and transforms it to asssembly language for the Virtual Machine to understand it.
+  and interprets it as a bytecode for the Virtual Machine to understand.
 - [Champion](#Champion)
-  * an AI player in the corewar-game, has a name, comment and commands.
+  * a player in the corewar-game, has a name, comment and ASM commands.

-The whole project had to be done according to Hive's Norminette; a set of rules that restrict and improve the way we code.
+The whole project had to be done according to School 42's [Norminette](https://github.com/gdamion/Norminette/blob/master/norme.en.pdf); a set of rules aimed to improve the way we code by imposing certain style restrictions.

 We allocated [Pavel](https://github.com/pavel-arkharov) and [Marius](https://github.com/Sickology101) to work on the Assembler, and [Ian](https://github.com/IanGaplichnik) and [Miro](https://github.com/MiroTissari) to work on the Virtual Machine.